 Q: How does the work culture differ from home?

-A: I’ve just released the second edition of my short story collection, From Barcelona, so I’m able to work from home as I try and earn a living writing.
+A: I’ve just released the second edition of my short story collection, From Barcelona, so I’m able to work from home as I try to earn a living writing.
 From conversations with people, I’d say the Dutch work hard but leave it at the office.
-If you have an opinion or gripe, you better express it, because if not, they’ll walk over you.
+If you have an opinion or gripe, you better express it because if not, they’ll walk over you.

 Q: Did a relocation company help you with your move?